barcek/sprk/README.md

 A tool can also be extended by providing resources and inserting templates (see [Providing resources](#providing-resources) and [Inserting templates](#inserting-templates) below).

-Each new tool should be added to the `tools` dictionary and one of the tools in this dictionary should be assigned to the `active_tool` variable.
+Each new tool should be added to the `TOOLS` dictionary and one of the tools in this dictionary should be assigned to the `ACTIVE_TOOL` constant.

-In the current source file, the sole tool is added to the dictionary immediately.
+In the current source file, the three tools are added to the dictionary immediately.

 ### Runner & Sprker (tool classes)